-San Joaquin County has a long tradition of innovative policies and actions designed to provide a healthy environment in the urban county which supports, develops, and maintains viable communities by providing decent and affordable housing, suitable living environments, and expanded
+San Joaquin County has a long tradition of innovative policies and actions designed to provide a healthy environment in the urban county which supports, develops, and maintains viable communities by providing decent and affordable housing, suitable living environments, and expanded economic opportunities for low- and moderate-income persons and special populations.
+The County continued to concentrate on improving neighborhoods and increasing accessibility for persons with disabilities, as well as supporting human service agencies that provide needed public service to lower-income and special needs residents countywide.

-During FY 2020-21, San Joaquin County administered its Federal grant funds in a manner consistent with the National Objectives of the Housing and Community Development Act of 1974, as amended.
-According to the PR26 report which has been attached to this CAPER, 100% of CDBG funds were spent on activities that benefited low- and moderate-income persons - a significant accomplishment when compared to the statute that requires this to be 70% overall.
+During FY 2021-22, San Joaquin County administered its federal grant funds in a manner consistent with the National Objectives of the Housing and Community Development Act of 1974, as amended.
+According to the PR-26 report which has been attached to this CAPER, 90% of CDBG funds were spent on activities that benefited low- and moderate-income persons - a significant accomplishment when compared to the statute that requires this to be 70% overall.
 Income data from the 2011-2015 ACS was used to identify areas throughout the County where at least 51 percent of the population met the HUD established moderate income criteria.
 In order to maximize the benefit to low- and moderate-income persons, project activities have been and continue to be located predominately within these areas of the highest needs.
 Exceptions to projects being located in only low/mod areas are public services, as they provided a direct benefit to a limited clientele or presumed benefit clientele.

 One area to note that fell short of our goal was affordable housing opportunities.
-Although rehab and homebuyer activities were successful, the large scale projects where units were to be constructed or rehabbed have not come to fruition yet - with the exception of Cottage Village apartments in Manteca.
 These projects are moving forward but take significant time and almost always take longer than the 12 months that the CAPER reports on.

-Each program, project or activity undertaken in the 2020 program year with funds available through CDBG, HOME and ESG met and addressed a specific priority or objective outlined in the five year Consolidated Plan or Annual Plan.
+Each program, project or activity undertaken in the 2020 program year with funds available through CDBG, HOME and ESG met and addressed a specific priority or objective outlined in the five-year Consolidated Plan or Annual Plan.
 All funds expended were aimed at providing a direct benefit to low-income persons and/or households.